About David Taylor

 I work primarily out of my office on Tamal Vista Boulevard but also visit seniors who live in assisted living or skilled nursing facilities in Marin.
-I see adolescents as well as adults and my patients range in age from sixteen to ninety seven.
+I see adolescents as well as adults and my patients range in age from sixteen to one hundred.

 Background